 - Using a spatula move the curry creating gaps for the eggs.
 Break the eggs in these gaps.
 Season the eggs with salt and pepper.
 Pro tip - making gaps in the curry will create a nest for the eggs to stay in place, otherwise, they will spread over the top surface of the curry.

 - Cover the pan and cook for 7 to 10 minutes or until the eggs are done per your liking.
 We love our egg yolks soft done but not runny or firmly set - so mine takes about 7 minutes.
 Pro tip - the eggs will continue to cook with the residue heat in the curry so dont' overcook them.

 - This curry is not spicy so if you want you can taste and adjust with more bottle masala.

-- If you don't have bottle masala you can also use 1 tsp chilly powder, 1 tsp coriander powder, ½ tsp cumin powder, and a pinch of turmeric powder
+- If you don't have bottle masala you can also use 1 teaspoon chilly powder, 1 teaspoon coriander powder, ½ teaspoon cumin powder, and a pinch of turmeric powder

 - Don't overcook the eggs.
 A slightly softer center works beautifully with the gravy.

 - Adjust the gravy depending on how you plan to serve it.
 We love a nice crusty brun pav with this.

 About Videos - most recipes has two videos - a quick version in the post & longer detailed version on this recipe card.
 Please do subscribe to my channel if you like my videos